 Over the years as photographers, we’ve photographed weddings in a wide array of locations in Southern California and from this we’ve assembled a list of our favorite spots to help you make your decision.
-From the Ritz Carlton in Laguna Beach, to the Taglyan Complex in LA, Ponte Winery in Temecula and everywhere else in between, we hope that the range of styles and locations will help make the planning process go a little smoother.
+From the The Ritz-Carlton in Laguna Beach, to the Taglyan Complex in LA, to Ponte Winery in Temecula and everywhere else in between, we hope that the range of styles and locations will help make the planning process go a little smoother.

 Things to consider before saying “I do” to your venue:

 Some venues have plenty of space to hold hundreds of guests, but other sites might feel cramped if you have too many guests in attendance.
 Do you want a spacious ballroom for the reception, with high ceilings and a large dance floor?
 If this is your style, we highly suggest the Richard Nixon Library in Yorba Linda.
 Or would you prefer a more intimate setting with all your guests gathered closely around you as you and your new husband sway back and forth on your first dance?
 Just be aware that for the smaller, more intimate venues, you don’t want to be stepping on anyone’s toes or feel cramped.
 With the guest count comes the question of whether the venue can hold all the tables for the reception in one area.
 You don’t want anyone feeling left out because they didn’t have a reserved space for them at a table, or they had to eat outside instead.
 Another thing to consider about the amount of guests is seating during the ceremony.
 Make sure your ceremony site can fit all of your guests as well!

 What is your ideal theme?
 Does your theme match the venue’s style?